keisanki/DM42_programs/README.md

 This is an implementation of the TRED2 routine of Numerical recipes for the DM42.
 It is required for the HLi6 program.

+### UTIME: Conversion between UNIX time and "standard" time notation

+This is a small utility to convert between date/time in the usual notation and in UNIX time, that is the seconds since 1970/01/01.
+Alternatively, when FLAG 01 is set, the seconds since 1904/01/01 can also be calculated which is the convention used by LabView.

 ### V60: Helps you through your favorite V60 coffee brewing routine

 After so much physics and math a good cup of coffee is in order, preferably